ImplFerris/pico-pico/src/max7219/code-led-matrix.md

 Let us move on to the coding part.
 In this program, we will draw a square on the 8x8 LED matrix using embedded-graphics.

+> [!Tip]
+> Drawing a square is just an example, but once you learn the basics, you can do much more with it.
+You can scroll text, display icons or smilies, and even animate objects.
+You can check out the examples here: [https://github.com/ImplFerris/max7219-examples](https://github.com/ImplFerris/max7219-examples).
+You can also try building a simple clock using daisy-chained matrices.

 As usual, create a new project using the provided template.

 ```rust